Faunus: Origin

 Faunus may be of Indo-European origin and related to the Vedic god Rudra.
 It is believed that he was worshipped by traditional Roman farmers before becoming a nature deity.

 Consorts and family

 In fable Faunus appears as an old king of Latium, grandson of Saturnus, son of Picus, and father of Latinus by the nymph Marica (who was also sometimes Faunus' mother).
 After his death he is raised to the position of a tutelary deity of the land, for his many services to agriculture and cattle-breeding.

 A goddess of like attributes, called Fauna and Fatua, was associated in his worship.
-She was regarded as his daughter, wife, or sister.
+She was regarded as his sister and wife.
 The female deity Bona Dea was often equated with Fauna.

 As Pan was accompanied by the Paniskoi, or little Pans, so the existence of many Fauni was assumed besides the chief Faunus.
 Fauns are place-spirits (genii) of untamed woodland.
 Educated, Hellenizing Romans connected their fauns with the Greek satyrs, who were wild and orgiastic drunken followers of Dionysus, with a distinct origin.